Yield burning: Description

 By 2005, federal regulators became concerned that the yield burning scandal was having a redux.
 Some of the concern stemmed from a ruling in Lissack's qui tam case, which held yield burning to be a tax issue and thus exempt from the provisions of the federal False Claims Act.
 Yield burning was, however, directly covered by the Internal Revenue Code tax whistleblower provisions that took effect in 2007.
 Several major firms ultimately reached a settlement with the Securities and Exchange Commission and Internal Revenue Service regarding a replay of the bid rigging practices that had been originally exposed by Lissack's qui tam suit (the basis of the 2nd District Court language above).
 More lawsuits and investigations continue to the present day.
-In July 2011, JPMorgan Chase became the third major institution (after Bank of America and UBS) to settle with regulators bring the total recovered in the present round of activity to nearly $500 million.
+In July 2011, JPMorgan Chase became the third major institution (after Bank of America and UBS) to settle with regulators, bringing the total recovered in the present round of activity to nearly $500 million.